cncf/wg-serverless/workflow/spec/roadmap.md

 * Add comparisons and align with other existing frameworks/notations

 ### Add JSON examples
 * Currently JSON Schema definition is provided for each of the workflow elements.
-Add JSON example for each aswell.
+Add JSON example for each as well.

 ### Create content for community
 * Create blogs/videos showcasing serverless workflow features